oljung/portfolio-project-one/README.md

 ### Information pages

 These pages will all follow the same format and structure, making information easy to find and making them feel intuitive.
 The page about dwarves will be stuctured the same as the page for orcs, for instance.

-- __The continent page__

-    - This feature is the first of the main parts of the site and contains information about the continent and its history.

-    - Will contain the subsections (may be made into separate pages if they become to long and to densly packed with information) geography, history and magic.

 - __The races page__